iy4vet/minecraft-server-discord-bot-python/README.md

 This script starts your Minecraft server and shuts it down too!
 It also shuts down the server when it's inactive.

 ## Commands
-### There are 5 commands that can be used by anyone:
+### There are 6 commands that can be used by anyone:
 1. `$start` will start the Minecraft server if it's not already running.
 2. `$stop` will shut down the Minecraft server if no players are online.
 3. `$info` will give you the server information.
 4. `$ip-check` will check the server address given in `$info`.
 The bot will try to update the server address on its own if the address doesn't work.
+5. `$say` will send a message in the Minecraft server if it's running.
+The message will appear as `{username#0000} message`.
+Note that this is only one-way and that Minecraft to Discord chat integration hasn't been implemented yet.
-5. `$help` can be used to get information on these commands on Discord.
+6. `$help` can be used to get information on these commands on Discord.
-### These commands can be used only by the user set in `server-op`:
+### These commands can be used only by the user(s) set in `server-op`:
 1. `$rcon` will execute a Minecraft command.
 For example, `$rcon time set 0`.
 The bot will respond with the output, in this case `Rcon: Set the time to 0`.
 2. `$ip-set` will take a new server address and check it.
 If it's valid, the bot will start using that address moving forward (will be reset if the bot restarts).